 The Overview Map, as pictured below, allows one to see where in terms of the overall system the main Study Area Map is currently focused.
 This zoom area is depicted by the rectangular outline displayed on the Overview Map.
 As you drag this rectangle to another position the view within the main map will be redrawn accordingly.
-The Overview Map can be toggled on and off by selecting View >> Overview Map from the Main Menu.
+The Overview Map can be toggled on and off by selecting View >> Overview Map from the Main Menu or by clicking on the Standard Toolbar.
 The Overview Map window can also be dragged to any position as well as be re-sized.